 How do you Pit Cherries?

-If you’re brand new to the world of harvesting and preserving fruit, pitting cherries means to remove the seed (or pit) from the cherry.
+If you’re brand new to the world of harvesting and preserving fruit, pitting cherries means removing the seed (or pit) from the cherry.
 Unfortunately, the pits of cherries are too hard to eat, so you have to pit each and every one.

 - knife